mpanighetti/dnd5e-magic-items/weapons/chromatic-pistol.md

 _Weapon (pistol), uncommon_

-Whenever you fire this weapon, you can choose to change the damage type from piercing to one from the following list: cold, fire, lightning, or radiant.
+Whenever you fire this weapon, you can choose to change the damage type from Piercing to one from the following list: Cold, Fire, Lightning, or Radiant.

 #### Description